Fairlay/Bitcoin-Betting/README.md

 By default, certain IPs like US IPs are restricted from connecting to a node.
 Any node operator is free to add or remove regions from the list by editing the IPRanges.ini config file.

+## OnHold

+Missettlements happen rarely on Bitcoin Betting, but cannot be avoided.
+To be able to resettle markets without having one user left with a negative balance, a certain amount will be placed "OnHold"  up to 24 hours after the last settlement.
+The "OnHold" amount is designed in a way that if any single event of the last 24 hours resettles to a different outcome, that the user will not be left with a negative balance.
+It is possible to disable "OnHold" by paying a certain insurance fee.
+The insurance fee is dependent on the Sport and Competition.
+Here the current list:

+    ESPORTS  0.004m
+    BITCOIN  0m
+    DICE     0m
+    SOCCER  0.0005m
+    TENNIS   0.0005m
+    HOCKEY
+            NHL  0.0002m
+            default 0.0005m
+    VOLLEYBALL  0.0005m
+    HANDBALL  0.0005m
+    GOLF  0.002m
+    AMERICANFOOTBALL  0.0002m
+    BASEBALL
+            MLB  0.0002m
+            default  0.002m
+    BASKETBALL
+            case NBA  0.0002m
+            case NCAA  0.002m
+            default  0.0005m
+    default  0.001m

 # Technical Details